26.05.2020

 And so we offered everything we had to every soul we met.
 Some stayed, some took all they needed and went, some promised to come back later and did, many did not.

-By the end of the day around 16 Masks had been sewn by hand, and materials for up to 22 Masks were distributed.
-Many feet were shaken, silly jokes told, new names learned and so on.
+By the end of the day around 16 Masks had been sewn by hand, and materials for up to 22 Mask were distributed.
+Many foots were shaken, silly jokes told, new names learnt and so on.
 We managed to make Eichkampers notice us, and my other half and I agree that it was an overall success.

-We still have some cotton left (roughly half it) and are overflowing with motivation to sit outside the Clubhouse shake feet with as many Eichkampers as possible and guide them into the art of making their own face masks.
+We still have some cotton left (roughly the half it) and are overflowing with motivation to sit outside the Clubhouse shake foots with as many Eichkampers as possible and guide them into the art of making their own Face masks.

 Joaquin